If you’re opening or operating a restaurant, then you’re probably pretty passionate about food.

 At their most basic, these include a logo, fonts, and brand colors.

-These assets are then used to construct larger and more complex elements of your visual brand – like your website, outdoor signage, menu, and more.
-But, let’s not get ahead of ourselves…
+Visual brand assets are then used to construct larger and more complex elements of your visual brand – like your website, outdoor signage, menu, and more.

 Your logo is the visual symbol that will represent your restaurant to the world.

 Your customers will recognize your business (or not) by your logo.
-To that end, it’s essential that your logo be easy to recognize.
+To that end, your logo must be easy to recognize.

 Your brand is the secret ingredient that will guide your logo into that sweet spot of specific, unique, and memorable.
 In fact, it’s the most important ingredient in any successful logo.
 As we explained previously: